wailsapp/wails/mkdocs-website/docs/getting-started/installation.md

     - Check Go is installed correctly: `go version`
     - Check `~/go/bin` is in your PATH variable: `echo $PATH | grep go/bin`

-=== "NPM (Node 18+)"
+=== "npm (Optional)"

+    Although Wails doesn't require npm to be installed, it is needed if you want to use the bundled templates.

-    Download NPM from the [Node Downloads Page](https://nodejs.org/en/download/).
+    Download the latest node installer from the [Node Downloads Page](https://nodejs.org/en/download/).
 It is best to use the latest release as that is what we generally test against.

     Run `npm --version` to verify.